 Safe work practices are developed to cover a general range of procedures.
 As modes of work change, new safe work practices can be developed.
-If a new safe work practice is required due to legislation or industry change, employees and management can work together to redefine the existing practice.
+If a new safe work practice is required due to legislation or industry change, employees and management can work together to re-define the existing practice.
 Where possible, the new safe work practice should be a combined effort between employee, management and safety personnel.
 All new safe work practices, once completed and adopted, should supersede any previous practices.

-7.2 General Safety Guidelines:
+General Safety Guidelines:

-- Work to be performed on electrical equipment should always be prioritized to be in an electrically safe work condition, where the absence of electrical energy has been confirmed and where isolation points have been locked-out and tagged-out - All parts and components used for repairs or replacements should be approved by the site operator. - Employees should be trained to recognize and to avoid such hazards that they may encounter in their jobs and tasks. - Workers should have the ability to descend on their own to mitigate the risk of any electrical incidents that may occur up tower, given the difficulty of recovering the worker for treatment if they cannot descend on their own. - Workers performing work on energized conductors or circuit parts should be wellqualified and trained.
-Unqualified workers should not be exposed to electrical hazards. - Exposed conductor or circuit parts that could become energized should be treated as energized. - Safe work practices should include the knowledge of specialty protective wear (where required) such as hard hats, eye protection, arc-rated clothing and PPE, insulating blankets, covered line hoses, mats, and insulated gloves and sleeves. - PPE showing defects or damage that would affect its ability to protect should be turned in to a supervisor and not used. - Short cuts and poor work performance should not be tolerated. - The classification of an area speaks to the hazards present and the safety aspects of the electrical circuitry and equipment to be used. - Employers should inform the worker what the classification of the area his or her job assignment is in.
+- Work to be performed on electrical equipment should always be prioritized to be in an electrically safe work condition, where the absence of electrical energy has been confirmed and where isolation points have been locked-out and tagged-out - All parts and components used for repairs or replacements should be approved by the site operator. - Employees should be trained to recognize and to avoid such hazards that they may encounter in their jobs and tasks. - Workers should have the ability to descend on their own to mitigate the risk of any electrical incidents that may occur up tower, given the difficulty of recovering the worker for treatment if they cannot descend on their own. - Workers performing work on energized conductors or circuit parts should be well-qualified and trained.
+Unqualified workers should not be exposed to electrical hazards. - Exposed conductor or circuit parts that could become energized should be treated as energized. - Safe work practices should include the knowledge of specialty protective wear (where required) such as hard hats, eye protection, arc-rated clothing and PPE, insulating blankets, covered line hoses, mats, and insulated gloves and sleeves. - PPE showing defects or damage that would affect its ability to protect should be turned in to a supervisor and not used. - Short cuts and poor work performance should not be tolerated. - The classification of an area speaks to the hazards present and the safety aspects of the electrical circuitry and equipment to be used.